-14.52 G93, G94, G95: Feed Rate Mode
+14.53 G93, G94, G95: Feed Rate Mode

-- G93 is Inverse Time Mode.
+• G93 - is Inverse Time Mode.
 In inverse time feed rate mode, an F word means the move should be completed in [one divided by the F number] minutes.
-For example, if the F number is 2.0, the move should be completed in half a minute. - When the inverse time feed rate mode is active, an F word must appear on every line which has a G1, G2, or G3 motion, and an F word on a line that does not have G1, G2, or G3 is ignored.
-Being in inverse time feed rate mode does not affect G0 (rapid move) motions. - G94 is Units per Minute Mode.
+For example, if the F number is 2.0, the move should be completed in half a minute.

+When the inverse time feed rate mode is active, an F word must appear on every line which has a G1, G2, or G3 motion, and an F word on a line that does not have G1, G2, or G3 is ignored.
+Being in inverse time feed rate mode does not affect G0 (rapid move) motions.

+- G94 is Units per Minute Mode.
 In units per minute feed mode, an F word is interpreted to mean the controlled point should move at a certain number of inches per minute, millimeters per minute, or degrees per minute, depending upon what length units are being used and which axis or axes are moving. - G95 is Units per Revolution Mode In units per revolution mode, an F word is interpreted to mean the controlled point should move a certain number of inches per revolution of the spindle, depending on what length units are being used and which axis or axes are moving.
 G95 is not suitable for threading, for threading use G33 or G76.
+G95 requires that motion.spindle-speed-in to be connected.